mkgold/texttransform/text-transformations-syllabus.md

 --

 **Twitter List**
+He
-Here is a [twitter list](https://twitter.com/mkgold/lists/text-transformations) of some of the scholars we will be studying this semester.
+re is a [twitter list](https://twitter.com/mkgold/lists/text-transformations) of some of the scholars we will be studying this semester.